BIBI78/s1/README.md

 # The main idea

 This project is based on a fictious art gallery in Vienna.
 It allows artists to sign up then post and sell their artwork.
 Users sign up create a profile and post their work.
-I noticed on most gallery websites the gallery does really offer more information on the users previous works or backgrounds.They kind of act like a buffer between artists and art buyer, maybe that is done on prupose, but I wanted to update that model and bring it into 2023.
+I noticed on most gallery websites the gallery doesnt really offer more information on the artists/users previous works or backgrounds .They kind of act like a buffer between artists and art buyer, maybe that is done on prupose, but I wanted to update that model and bring it slighlty into 2023.

 Required technologies: